LiberTEM/LiberTEM/docs/source/usage.rst

 .. note::

-   Use of GPUs requires a working CuPy installation, see :ref:`cupy install`.
+   Use of GPUs requires a working CuPy installation, see :ref:`CuPy install <cupy install>` for more information.

 Opening data
 ------------